sushil2601/javaScript_practise/REACT.md

 Q. What is public folder
 Ans:-
-    It contain static assets that are erved directly to the user's browser, such as images,fontsand the index.html file.
+    It contain static assets that are served directly to the user's browser, such as images,fontsand the index.html file.

 Q. What is src folder
 Ans:-